-During the spring of 2019, Buitelaar took over management of a calf rearing unit in Somerset and converted it to a housed AFU.
+During the spring of 2019, Buitelaar took over management of a calf rearing unit in Somerset and converted it to an AFU without grazing.
 Dairy bred calves are collected direct from TB-restricted farms and sorted in dedicated collection centres.
-Calves averaging three weeks of age and 55kg on intake are reared for a 12 week period up to 150kg in a housed system, and are then sold to finishing AFUs in the supply chain.
+Calves averaging three weeks of age and 55kg on intake are reared for a 12 week period up to 150kg in a housed system and are then sold to finishing AFUs in the supply chain.